 Dental bridge – a time-tested tooth replacement option in Kennesaw & Tucker, GA

 For a long time, mankind has understood that a full set of teeth is essential to an attractive smile, clear speech, oral health, and enjoyment of eating.
 Throughout dental history those traits have been restored using a dental bridge.
-Dr. Kay Kalantari offers this sound dental solution at Dentistry at Kennesaw Point in Kennesaw & Tucker, GA.
+Dr. Kay Kalantari offers this sound dental solution at Dentistry and Orthodontics at Kennesaw Point in Kennesaw & Tucker, GA.